haneenawadallah/Learning-journal/read06b.md

 1. output the results

 # how information is represented with electricity #
-- inside a compuer there are electric wirec and circuits that carry al of the information in the coputer
+- inside a compuer there are electric wirec and circuits that carry al of the information in the computer
 - there are only two options, on &off (Bit) which is the samllest peace of information a computer can store, more wires, more bits.